• Skip to primary navigation

 In July 2021, the PESB board approved adding a curriculum and instruction component to their ongoing review of teacher and principal preparation programs.
 We have designed the new review model to align with our existing review practices through a structure that programs will find familiar and manageable.
 PESB is committed to prioritizing the following values while implementing and guiding the curriculum and instruction review process:

-• Consistent expectations and high standards for preparation programs
+• High standards for preparation programs

 • Program improvement and accountability